EmmanuelOga/emmanueloga.github.com/_posts/2012-04-21-Tidying-up-an-rspec-suite-with-some-helpers.md

 The second one is a little different.
-Providing you have a good reason *not* to run some code when you are on an ec2 instance, then you can set up a block to be skip examples there.
+Providing you have a good reason *not* to run some code when you are on an ec2 instance, then you can set up a block to skip the examples there.